-As of March 31, 2024, the Company had approximately \$1.7 million in cash and cash equivalents and short-term investments, which does not include the net proceeds of \$5.3 million that we raised in the Offering.
-On September 18, 2023, its Board approved a refocus and restructuring plan (the "Plan") to shed non-core assets and reduce its operating costs in order to refocus effort and resources on the CDMO and commenced the Plan which included the active marketing of Elusys.
-Despite the cost savings measures and the cash received in the Offering, management has determined that there is substantial doubt about the Company's ability to continue as a going concern within one year after the consolidated financial statements are issued.
-The Company has not yet generated significant revenue from operations and does not anticipate that the Company will generate sufficient revenue from operations in the near term to sustain its operations beyond December 2024, and therefore the Company will need to raise capital to sustain its operations.
+As of June 30, 2024, the Company had approximately \$1.5 million in cash and cash equivalents and short-term investments.
+As of August 19, 2024, our cash and cash equivalents and short-term investments were approximately \$13.2 million.
+On September 18, 2023, our Board approved a refocus and restructuring plan (the "Plan") to shed non-core assets and reduce its operating costs in order to refocus effort and resources on the CDMO and commenced the Plan which included the active marketing of Elusys.
+Despite the cost savings measures and the cash received in the offerings, conducted in March 2024, May 2024, and August 2024, management has determined that there is substantial doubt about the Company's ability to continue as a going concern within one year after the consolidated financial statements are issued.
+The Company has not yet generated significant revenue from operations and does not anticipate that the Company will generate sufficient revenue from operations in the near term to sustain its operations beyond December 2024, and therefore the Company anticipates that it will need to raise capital to sustain its operations.
+The Company's ability to generate revenue is impacted by its cash position and its ability to purchase new raw materials necessary to perform services.
 As a result, management continues to evaluate the Company's future direction, including continuing to explore strategic alternatives.
 However, there can be no assurance that these strategic alternatives will be successful.
-If the Company does not raise capital when needed or successfully engage a strategic partner in the next few months, the Company may be required to delay, reduce, or terminate some or all of its operations, sell some of our assets, cease operations, liquidate our assets, reorganize the Company, or a combination of the foregoing.
+If the Company does not generate sufficient revenue from operations or does raise capital when needed or successfully engage a strategic partner in the next few months, the Company may be required to delay, reduce, or terminate some or all of its operations, sell some of our assets, cease operations, liquidate our assets, reorganize the Company, or a combination of the foregoing.

 Since its inception in June 2008, the Company has incurred significant losses and the Company has financed its operations with net proceeds from the private placement of its preferred stock, common stock and debt.
 Since its initial public offering, the Company has primarily financed its operations with net proceeds from the public offering of its securities and at-the market offerings, and to a lesser extent, the proceeds from the exercise of warrants and note issuances.
-In March 2024 the Company raised \$1,235,000 in capital in a public offering, in May 2024 the Company issued the Note for proceeds of \$750,000 and raised net proceeds of \$5.3 million (after repayment of the Note) in a public offering.
-As of March 31, 2024, the Company had an accumulated deficit of approximately \$258.8 million and as of December 31, 2023, the Company had an accumulated deficit of approximately \$254.4 million.
-The Company had net losses of \$4.7 million and \$12.9 million for the three months ended March 31, 2024 and 2023, respectively.
+In March 2024, the Company raised \$1.2 million in capital in a public offering, in May 2024 the Company issued the Note for proceeds of \$750,000 and raised net proceeds of \$5.4 million in a public offering and in August the Company consummated a public offering and raised net proceeds of \$12.8 million.
+As of June 30, 2024, the Company had an accumulated deficit of approximately \$267.7 million and as of December 31, 2023, the Company had an accumulated deficit of approximately \$254.4 million.
+The Company had net losses of \$9.3 million and \$14.0 million for the three months ended June 30, 2024 and 2023, respectively.

 The Company expects to incur significant commercialization expenses related to its CDMO business.
-The Company will need to obtain substantial additional future funding in connection with its manufacturing facility operations.
+The Company will need to obtain substantial additional future funding in connection with its manufacturing facility operations if it does not generate sufficient revenue from operations.